ucam-department-of-psychiatry/camcops/docs/source/developer/building_client.rst

     is technically legal but it causes no end of trouble (see :ref:`build_qt`).
     (The usual culprit is MySQL.)
 The :ref:`build_qt` script will check this.

-- Tested in July 2018 with:
+- Tested in October 2022 with:

   .. code-block:: none